serganto/rpi-midi-synth/README.md

 ## Running the Synthesizer

 1. Insert the SD card into Raspberry Pi Zero 2 W
-2. Power on - boot time is under 10 seconds
+2. Power on - boot time is under 10 seconds, plus several seconds for FluidSynth init
 3. Connect a **USB MIDI keyboard or other device**
 4. Connect PCM5102 line output into speakers
 5. The system auto-detects your USB MIDI device in 2 seconds